aws-samples/artifacts-and-tools-for-bedrock/README.md

 **Step 9.** Login with the user created in **Step 7** and follow the instructions.

+### Deployment Errors

+#### Could not unzip uploaded file...

+If you encounter the error "*Could not unzip uploaded file.
+Please check your file, then try to upload again.
+(Service: Lambda, Status Code: 400*" during deployment, a possible reason could be that you ran cdk bootstrap with an older CDK version.
+Please delete the ``CDKToolkit`` stack and bootstrap again.

 ### Web Search Tool Configuration

 The Web Search Tool uses the [Brave Search API](https://brave.com/search/api/).
 To use the tool, you need to obtain an API key.
 After obtaining the API key, open the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) console and set the value for the secret specified in the output parameter ``ApiKeysSecretName``.